bbell03/behaviortrees/README.md

-    In our implementation, the battery_check portion of the tree is handled by the battery_check function and relevant functions within its body while the cleaning portion of the tree is handled by the cleaning_function and those functions which it implicitly calls.
+    In our implementation, the battery_check portion of the tree is handled by the battery_check function and relevant functions within its body while the cleaning portion of the tree is handled by the cleaning_function and those functions which it calls.